Generic Name: spironolactone (spir-ON-oh-LAK-tone)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry, or bloody stools; change in the amount of urine produced; confusion; dark urine; decreased coordination; decreased sexual ability; fever, chills, or persistent sore throat; irregular or missed menstrual periods; pale stools; red, swollen, blistered, or peeling skin; severe or persistent stomach pain; symptoms of abnormal fluid or electrolyte levels (eg, burning, numbness, or tingling; fainting; fast, slow, or irregular heartbeat; increased thirst; muscle pain, weakness, or cramping; restlessness; severe or persistent dry mouth, nausea, or vomiting; severe or persistent dizziness or drowsiness; unusual fatigue or sluggishness); vomit that looks like coffee grounds; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry, or bloody stools; breast pain; change in the amount of urine produced; confusion; dark urine; decreased coordination; decreased sexual ability; fever, chills, or persistent sore throat; irregular or missed menstrual periods; leg cramps; pale stools; red, swollen, blistered, or peeling skin; severe or persistent stomach pain; symptoms of abnormal fluid or electrolyte levels (eg, burning, numbness, or tingling; fainting; fast, slow, or irregular heartbeat; increased thirst; muscle pain, weakness, or cramping; restlessness; severe or persistent dry mouth, nausea, or vomiting; severe or persistent dizziness or drowsiness; unusual fatigue or sluggishness); unusual bruising or bleeding; vomit that looks like coffee grounds; yellowing of the skin or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.